orsinium-labs/walnats/docs/api.md

 # API

-Are you looking for an API documentation for a specific class or module?
+Are you looking for API documentation for a specific class or module?
 If can find most of the answers in docstrings without leaving the IDE.
 But in case you need a web reference, here is an index of pages covering specific parts of the API.

 ## Public classes